|

 treatment of the music but doing so on an commercial pressing of

-unlimited numbers that will relegate the 1999 album to usefulness for
+unlimited numbers that relegated the 1999 album to usefulness for only

 The Flight of the Phoenix.
-On the first CD of
+The first CD of

 noticeably improved, though it will seem expectedly hollow compared to